Watch and Wait

 - Regular clinical and lab monitoring is standard.

-- Evidence is scant that any supplements can help delay progression.
+- Evidence is scant that any supplements can help.

-- Preventive care and a healthy diet and lifestyle are important during this time of active observation.
+- Preventive care and a healthy diet and lifestyle are important during active observation.